 Lauren Ruffin is a thinker, designer, and leader interested in building strong, sustainable, anti-racist systems and organizations.
 She's interested in exploring how we can leverage new technologies to combat racial and economic injustice.

 Ruffin is a co-founder of Crux with 20 years of experience in policy, marketing, fundraising, and strategic planning.
 She is a frequent speaker on best practices in leveraging immersive storytelling to combat racial and economic injustice.
 In addition to her work with Crux, she serves as co-CEO for Fractured Atlas, the nation's largest association of artists and creators.
 She is also the founder of Artist Campaign School, a new educational program that has trained more than 70 artists to run for political office.
 She graduated from Mount Holyoke College with a degree in Political Science and obtained a J.D. from the Howard University School of Law.
 Ruffin has served on the governing board of Black Girls Code and on the advisory boards of ArtUp and Black Girl Ventures.
-She is a guest faculty member at Bennington for Fall 2020 and returns as a visiting faculty member for Fall 2021.
+She was a guest faculty member at Bennington for Fall 2020 and returns as a visiting faculty member for Fall 2021.